 Bret Harte (25 August, 1836 – 5 May, 1902) was a short story writer whose stories featured the people of the California Gold Rush.

-Even though this book is part of a series, one which I have not read in order, I feel it is an excellent standalone book.
-I warn you though, you’ll want more.
+Even though Potsdam Station is part of a series, which I have not read in order, I feel it is an excellent standalone book.
+I warn you though, you’ll want more